Practical knowledge2025-07-01T12:04:29+02:00

 10.

-What does the new specialised driver training consist of?
+What does the new special driving lessons consist of?

 Answer.
-The new special driving instruction consists of selected parts of the regular curriculum: "Traffic behaviour", "Basic rules for driving" and "Manoeuvres on the road".
+The new special driving lessons consist of selected parts of the regular curriculum: "Traffic Behavior", "Basic Driving Rules" and "Maneuvers on the Road".

 It takes place with a driving instructor.
-The course must include at least 8 theory lessons and 8 driving lessons and must be spread over at least 8 teaching days.
+The training must include at least 8 theory lessons and 8 driving lessons and must last at least 8 teaching days.

 11.

-If I have a drink/driving offence and need to attend an alcohol and traffic course, how and where does it take place?
+If I've had a drink/drug driving offense and need to take an alcohol and traffic course, how and where does it take place?

-Answer: The courses in alcohol and traffic consist of 4 lessons of 2 ½ hours each and last at least 4 weeks.
-Attendance is compulsory for all lessons and legislation is taught, among other things,
+Answer: The alcohol and traffic courses consist of 4 lessons of 2 ½ hours each and last at least 4 weeks.
+Attendance is compulsory for all lessons and you will be taught about legislation,

 risk and the effects of alcohol.
-The alcohol counsellors in the counties and the municipalities of Copenhagen and Frederiksberg are responsible for the courses, which are mainly held in the evenings.
+The alcohol consultants in the counties and the municipalities of Copenhagen and Frederiksberg are responsible for the courses, which are mainly held in the evening.

-Courses are offered according to demand.
-So you may have to wait to get a place in a class.
+The courses are offered according to demand.
+So you may have to wait to get a place on a class.

 12.

-A: The price for driving and theory lessons depends on the rate of the individual driving instructor.
+Answer: The cost of driving and theory lessons depends on the rate of the individual driving instructor.

-The course in alcohol and traffic costs around DKK 2000.
-You must pay for everything yourself.
+The alcohol and traffic course costs around DKK 2000.
+You have to pay for everything yourself.

-Please note that in addition to the driving ban, there is a fine that depends on your offence.
+Please note that in addition to the driving ban, there is a fine that depends on your offense.

 13.

-Can I get a discount on tuition if I'm on a low income?
+Can I get a discount on tuition if I am on a low income?

 Answer: No.

-What happens if I drive even though I have a driving ban?
+What happens if I drive a car even though I am banned from driving?

-Answer: Then you will be fined for driving without a licence.
-It costs DKK 5,000. - the first time.
+Answer: You will be fined for driving without a licence.
+It costs 5,000 kr. - the first time.

-Excerpts from the comments to bill no. L 225 - published as Act no. 498 of 7 June 2001 (Increasing the penalty for serious traffic offences and introduction of driving bans) can be read here.
+Excerpts of comments to bill no. L 225 - published as law no. 498 of June 7, 2001 (Increased penalties for serious traffic offenses and introduction of driving bans) can be read here.

-To become a driving instructor, you must fulfil the provisions of section 66 of the Road Traffic Act regarding age, practical driving experience, training and test, and penalties.
-Before starting the training programme, you should also check whether you meet the health requirements.
+To become a driving instructor, you must meet the provisions of section 66 of the Danish Road Traffic Act regarding age, practical driving experience, training, tests and penalties.
+Before starting the training, you should also check whether you meet the health requirements.

-The age requirement to become a driving instructor is 24 years old.
+The age requirement to become a driving instructor is 24 years.

 Practical driving experience

-Have completed a pedagogical course approved by the Ministry of Justice as qualifying for the driving instructor programme.
+Have completed a pedagogical course approved by the Ministry of Justice as qualifying for the driving instructor program.
 This course must have a duration of 120 hours, corresponding to 10 credits

-Applicants who wish to start a driving instructor training programme must first have obtained a driving licence for categories A, B, C and C/E. In connection with driving instructor training for C, D, E, you must also have obtained a driving licence for commercial passenger transport D.
+Applicants wishing to start driving instructor training must first have acquired a driving licence for categories A, B, C and C/E. In connection with driving instructor training for C, D, E, you must also have acquired a driving licence for commercial passenger transport D.

 Education and training

-To become a driving instructor, you must complete a driving instructor training programme.
-The training must follow a curriculum for the driving instructor programme.
-The actual teaching must be given by a specially authorised driving instructor.
-A specially approved driving instructor is approved for the category for which you want to become a driving instructor and has completed an approved course.
+To become a driving instructor, you must complete a driving instructor training program.
+The training must follow a curriculum for driving instructor training.
+The actual teaching must be given by a specially approved driving instructor.
+A specially approved driving instructor is approved for the category for which the driving instructor licence is required and has completed an approved course.

-The aim of the driving instructor training programme is to provide the trainee driving instructor with the theoretical and practical prerequisites to be able to teach learner drivers in accordance with the applicable rules for driving training for the category for which approval is sought.
+The aim of the driving instructor training program is to provide the driving instructor trainee with the theoretical and practical prerequisites to be able to teach driving students in accordance with the applicable rules for the category for which approval is sought.

-In the training programme, the trainee must achieve the following:
+In the training program, the trainee must achieve the following:

-• in-depth knowledge of the curriculum for the driver training programme for which you want a driving instructor licence.
+• In-depth knowledge of the curriculum for the driving training for which the driving instructor certification is requested.

-• the necessary knowledge of pedagogical principles and skills in teaching students in a driving school.
+• necessary knowledge of pedagogical principles and skills in teaching students in a driving school.

-• knowledge of traffic law, vehicle technology, driving technique and risk theory in addition to the content of the curriculum for the selected category.
+• Knowledge of traffic laws, vehicle technology, driving techniques and risk theory in addition to the content of the curriculum for the selected category.

-• The training is provided by private driving instructor schools and lasts approximately 8 months.
+• Training is provided by private driving instructor schools and lasts approximately 8 months.

 The driving instructor test

-The content of the driving instructor exam is regulated in the Driving Instructor Order.
-The test consists of a written preliminary test and an oral final practical test.
-The tests, which are held twice a year, are taken before a test commission, either east of the Great Belt or west of the Great Belt.
+The content of the driving instructor test is regulated in the Driving Instructor Order.
+The test consists of a written pre-test and an oral final practical test.
+The exams, which are held twice a year, are taken before a test commission, either east of the Great Belt or west of the Great Belt.
 Each test commission consists of 2 members.
-One appointed by the police (chairman) and a vehicle inspector.
-In addition, a number of deputies are appointed.
+One appointed by the Police (chairman) and one car inspector.
+A number of alternates are also appointed.

-The pre-test assesses whether the trainee has acquired the necessary knowledge of the syllabus for the chosen driving licence category.
+The pre-test assesses whether the candidate has acquired the necessary knowledge of the syllabus for the chosen driving licence category.
 The test is written and covers the system and content of the syllabus.
-Once the pre-test has been passed, the trainee can sit the final test.
+Once the preliminary test has been passed, the candidate can sit the final test.

-The final examination assesses whether the trainee has the necessary theoretical and practical prerequisites to be able to teach learner drivers.
-The test, which is oral, consists of a test of knowledge and personal driving skills and a test of teaching learner drivers in theory and practice.
+The final test assesses whether the trainee has the necessary theoretical and practical skills to teach driving students.
+The test, which is oral, consists of a test of knowledge and driving skills and a test of teaching students in theory and practice.

-There is usually the option to go up 3 times.
+There is usually the possibility to go up 3 times.

 To participate in the driving instructor test, a fee must be paid.

-If the applicant has been convicted of a criminal offence that may justify an imminent risk of abuse of the position as a driving instructor, a driving instructor's licence cannot be issued.
-The chairman of the examination commission decides whether the conditions are met based on a criminal record.
+If the applicant has been convicted of a criminal offense that may create an imminent danger of abuse of the position of driving instructor, a driving instructor certificate cannot be issued.
+The chairman of the examination board decides whether the conditions are met on the basis of a criminal record.

-Driving instructor licences are available for category A (motorcycle), category B (ordinary car) and categories C-D and E (lorry, large car and large trailer).
+Driving instructor licences can be obtained for category A (motorcycle), category B (regular car) and categories C-D and E (truck, large passenger car and large trailer).

 Driving licence

-For prices, duration and course start dates, please refer to the relevant training centres.
-Dansk Kørelærer-Union is a trade organisation and is not responsible for driving instructor training.
+For prices, duration and course start dates, please refer to the relevant educational institutions.
+Dansk Kørelærer-Union is an industry organization and is not responsible for driving instructor training.

-The driving instructor licence is valid for 5 years.
-From 1 January 2016, a 5-day refresher course is required for renewal.
+The driving licence is valid for 5 years.
+From January 1, 2016, a 5-day continuing education course is required for renewal.
 The Danish Driving Instructor Union offers continuing education courses.

-If you have been disqualified from driving and lost your licence, you will need to reacquire your licence in order to drive legally again.
-You can reinstate your licence by meeting a number of conditions, which may differ depending on the type of driving disqualification.
-See all the conditions here and find out how to reinstate your licence.
+If you have been disqualified and lost your driving licence, you need to reacquire your licence to be able to drive legally again.
+You can regain your licence by meeting a number of conditions, which may differ depending on the type of driving disqualification.
+Check out all the conditions here and find out how to get your licence back.

-If you have been disqualified from driving, you can only drive legally again once you have reacquired your licence.
-You regain your driving licence by fulfilling a number of conditions, which can vary depending on the reason why your licence was suspended.
+If you have been disqualified from driving, you can only legally drive again once you have regained your licence.
+You regain your licence by meeting a number of conditions, which can vary depending on the reason why your licence was suspended.

-What conditions do I need to fulfil to reinstate my driving licence?
+What conditions do I need to meet to regain my licence?

-If you have received a conditional driving disqualification, you can reacquire your licence for a three-year probationary period if you pass a driving test.
+If you have received a conditional driving disqualification, you can regain your licence during a three-year trial period if you pass a controlled driving test.
 This test consists of a theoretical and practical test where you will be tested on the underlying theory of driving and your practical driving skills.

-When you retake the theory test and the driving test, it is not a prerequisite that you must complete the required theory and driving instruction programme again.
-However, if a deadline has been set for when you must pass the theory test at the latest, you must meet this deadline.
+When you retake the theory test and driving test, it is not a prerequisite that you go through the entire required theory and driving course again.
+However, if a deadline has been set for you to pass the driving test, you must meet this deadline.
 The deadline is usually set at 6 months.

-If, within the three-year probationary period, you commit a traffic offence that can trigger a new conditional suspension of your driving licence, you will receive an unconditional suspension of your driving licence of at least 6 months.
-You will only receive a conditional suspension of your driving licence if you have held your driving licence for more than 3 years before it was suspended.
+If you commit a traffic offense within the three-year probationary period that can trigger a new conditional driving disqualification, you will receive an unconditional driving disqualification of at least 6 months.
+You will only receive a conditional driving disqualification if you have had your licence for more than 3 years before you were disqualified.
 If you have not had your licence for more than 3 years, you will receive a driving ban.

-If you are banned from driving, you can only regain your licence once you have completed special training and passed a driving test.
-The special training must be conducted by an approved driving instructor and must consist of at least 8 lessons of 45 minutes in theory and 8 lessons of 45 minutes in driving.
-It is also a requirement that the training extends over a minimum of 8 teaching days.
+If you are banned from driving, you can only regain your licence once you have undergone special training and passed a driving test.
+The special training must be conducted by an approved driving instructor and the training must consist of at least 8 lessons of 45 minutes in theory and 8 lessons of 45 minutes in driving.
+It is also a requirement that the training extends over a minimum of 8 training days.

-If you have an unconditional driving disqualification, this means that you can only reacquire your driving licence once the disqualification period has expired.
+If you have an unconditional driving disqualification, this means that you can only regain your licence once the disqualification period has expired.
 You regain your licence by passing a driving test.

 Disqualification due to drink-driving

-If the disqualification of your driving licence is due to drunk driving or similar, it is also a condition for the reinstatement of your driving licence that you complete an alcohol/drug/traffic course, including a ANT course.
+If your licence has been suspended due to drink-driving or similar, it is also a condition for the reinstatement of your licence that you complete an alcohol/drug/traffic course, including an ANT course.

-In order to reinstate your driving licence, it is a condition that you apply for the reinstatement.
+In order to regain your licence, it is a condition that you apply for the renewal.

-If your driving licence has been revoked, you will generally have to appear in person at one of the country's municipalities and hand in a completed application form and an approved passport photo.
-In some municipalities, your driving instructor can come to you and handle this part of the process.
-When you hand in the application form, either you or your driving instructor must be able to present your valid driving licence or passport, as well as your letter regarding the driving licence suspension.
-If you have been disqualified from driving due to drink-driving, you will also need to provide an ANT course certificate.
+If you have been disqualified from driving, you will generally need to go in person to one of the country's municipalities and hand in a completed application form and an approved passport photo.
+In some municipalities, your driving instructor can attend for you and handle this part of the process.
+When you hand in the application form, either you or your driving instructor will need to present your valid driver's licence or passport, as well as your letter of disqualification.
+If you have been disqualified for drink-driving, you will also need to provide an ANT course certificate.

-In the case of a conditional driving licence suspension, make sure you apply for the reinstatement in good time, as you must pass a driving test within 6 months of the conviction.
-If you fail to do so, you will be sentenced to an unconditional driving licence suspension.
+In the case of a conditional driving disqualification, make sure you apply for reinstatement in good time, as you must pass a driving test within 6 months of the conviction.
+Failure to do so will result in an unconditional disqualification of your licence.

-If you have been unconditionally disqualified from driving, you can apply for reinstatement of your driving licence at the earliest one month before the disqualification period expires.
+If you have had your driving licence suspended unconditionally, you can apply for reinstatement of your licence at the earliest one month before the suspension period expires.

-A conditional suspension of your driving licence means that you keep your licence if you re-pass a driving test.
-You must pass both a theory test, where your theoretical knowledge of driving is tested, and a driving test, where your practical driving skills are tested.
+A conditional driving disqualification means that you keep your licence if you pass a new driving test.
+You must pass both a theory test, which tests your theoretical knowledge of driving, and a driving test, which tests your practical driving skills.

-You don't need to take theory or driving lessons before you take your test.
-However, you may want to take a few theory lessons, as even experienced drivers may struggle to pass the theory test.
+You don't need to take theory or driving lessons before taking your test.
+However, it may be a good idea to take a few theory lessons, as even experienced drivers can struggle to pass the theory test.

-If your driving licence is conditionally suspended, you must take and pass the driving test, including the theory test, within 6 months after your driving licence has been suspended by a court decision.
-If you do not meet the 6-month deadline, your driving licence will generally be unconditionally suspended instead.
+If your driving licence is conditionally disqualified, you must take and pass the driving test, including the theory test, within 6 months of your driving licence being disqualified by a court decision.
+If you do not meet the 6-month deadline, you will generally have your licence suspended unconditionally instead.

 Additional conditions

-Once you have passed both the driving test and the theory test after the conditional suspension, you have reacquired your driving licence for a probationary period of 3 years.
-After this, it is a condition that you do not commit any new traffic offences that could trigger a conditional suspension of your driving licence or worse, as this will result in an unconditional suspension of your driving licence for at least 6 months.
+Once you have passed both the driving test and the theory test after the conditional disqualification, your licence is reinstated for a probationary period of 3 years.
+After this, it is a condition that you do not commit any new traffic offenses that can trigger a conditional disqualification or worse, as this will result in an unconditional disqualification of your licence for at least 6 months.

-If you have received a conditional suspension of your driving licence due to drunk driving, it is also a condition for the reinstatement that you complete a ANT course (alcohol/drugs/traffic course).
+If you have received a conditional driving disqualification due to drink-driving, it is also a condition for reinstatement that you complete an ANT course (alcohol/drug/traffic course).

 Application requirements

-In order to reinstate your driving licence after a conditional suspension, you will generally need to appear in person at one of the country's municipalities and bring a completed application form.
-However, in some municipalities, your driving instructor can come to you and handle this part of the process.
-For this, you - or your instructor on your behalf - will need to present a valid passport or driving licence, as well as the letter you received regarding the suspension of your licence.
-You will also need to bring an ANT course certificate if you have been disqualified from driving due to drunk driving.
+In order to regain your licence after a conditional disqualification, you generally need to visit one of the country's municipalities in person and bring a completed application form.
+However, in some municipalities, your driving instructor can attend for you and handle this part of the process.
+For this, you - or your driving instructor on your behalf - must present a valid passport or driver's licence, as well as the letter you received regarding the suspension of your licence.
+You will also need to bring an ANT course certificate if your licence has been suspended due to drink-driving.

-It is only possible to get a conditional suspension of your driving licence if you have had a driving licence for more than 3 years prior to the suspension.
-This is because your first 3 years with a driving licence is a probationary period, and a disqualification during this probationary period will likely result in a driving ban.
+It is only possible to get a conditional driving disqualification if you have had a licence for more than 3 years before the disqualification.
+This is because your first 3 years of driving is a probationary period, and a disqualification during this probationary period will probably result in a driving ban.

-You can get a conditional suspension of your driving licence if you:
+You can get a conditional suspension of your licence if you:

-• Get 3 points on your driving licence within a 3-year period.
+• Get 3 points on your licence within a period of 3 years.

-• Travelling more than 60 % over the permitted speed limit.
+• Driving more than 60% over the permitted speed limit.

 • Driving with a blood alcohol level between 0.5 and 1.2.